 The Dark Knight (2008)

-I really liked The Dark Knight, actually, but not because of Batman.
+I really liked The Dark Knight, but not because of Batman.
 No, I like the Joker.
 A lot.
-I think he is the epicest, coolest, funniest, creepiest villain ever, and he pretty much made my day when I watched this movie.
-So the plot is that a bunch of gang people want Batman dead for destroying their nice crimeness, and they end up getting the Joker to do it.
-The Joker is insane, literally.
-He doesn't do this for any reason but because he likes to.
+I think he is the coolest, epicest villain ever, and he pretty much made my summer.
+The plot is that a bunch of gang members want Batman dead for destroying their criminal empire, and they end up getting the Joker to do it.
+The Joker is insane.
+He doesn't do this for any reason but that he likes to.
 So the Joker kills lots of people in an attempt to lure Batman in.
-One attempted murder is on Harvey Dent, who is the "White Knight" of Gotham, widely recognized and idolized for his work at cleaning up the city.
+One attempted murder is on Harvey Dent, who is the "White Knight" of Gotham.
 He's also dating Batman's old sort-of love.
-Well, the Joker, recognizing Batman's response to this, ties the old love and Dent up in different places with explosives.
+The Joker, recognizing Batman's response to this, ties the old love and Dent up in different places with explosives.
 Batman saves Dent, recognizing that Gotham needs a hero, and the girl dies.
 Dent is also half burned, which leads to him going mad and becoming Two-Face, a villain who works with the flip of a coin, with the encouragement of the Joker, who loves nothing more than to mess with everyone's head.
-So in the end, Dent must remain recognized as a hero, the hero Gotham needs, and Batman, though truly the hero Gotham deserves, becomes the recognized enemy.
+In the end, Dent must remain recognized as the hero Gotham needs, and Batman, though truly the hero Gotham deserves, becomes the recognized enemy.
 I really like this concept, personally.
-It's different.
-But it comes off with a nice meaning - and I still get to see the nice policeman and the crazy Joker.

 Here's where I admit to not having seen The Dark Knight Rises yet.
-The shootings in Aurora threw me off of that, plus, I don't do much movie theater going.
+The shootings in Aurora threw me off of that.
+Plus, I don't do much movie theater attendance.
 But I do intend to see it soon, if I can.
-I'm sure it's good, if not totally my style.
+I'm sure it's good.

-This is the final superhero movie I saw this summer (I'd like to do the old Supermans again soon, though), and the only solo film as well.
-I surprised myself by actually liking it.
-Green Lantern is all about the Green Lantern Corps, who live to protect the universe using the green force of willpower.
-That's the main reason I like this movie--it's a new concept, a different thought.
-Fear vs will.
-That interests me.
-So, Green Lantern follows Hal Jordan, the only human to ever be chosen for the Corps, who is generally considered inept, and gives up on being a Green Lantern.
-The big enemy is Parallax, once a Green Lantern who tried to use fear instead of will, and became evil.
-Hal Jordan is forced to face a human taken over by Parallax, gets involved in a nice little romance that forces him on, and then realizes he needs to protect Earth from Parallax.
-One of the Corps wants to fight fear with fear (which seems really dumb considering what happened with Parallax), but Jordan stops that--but doesn't get help.
-So he goes up against Parallax himself and realizes the strength that comes with will--not a lack of fear but a fight against it.
-So he burns lovely little Parallax up and becomes a big hero.
-Yay!!
-I do really like it.
-A new concept.
-New things are good.
+This is the final superhero movie I saw this summer and the only solo film.
+I surprised myself by actually kinda liking it?
+Green Lantern is all about the Green Lantern Corps, who protect the universe using the green force of willpower.
+That's the main reason I like this movie--the fear vs. will concept.
+Hal Jordan is the only human to ever be chosen for the Corps, but is generally considered inept, so he gives up on being a Green Lantern.
+When he is faces a human taken over by fear-driven Parallax and gets involved in a nice little romance, he realizes he needs to protect Earth.
+One of the Corps wants to fight fear with fear (which seems really dumb considering what happened with Parallax), but Jordan stops that.
+He goes up against Parallax himself and realizes the strength that comes with will.